QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 Order the relevant parts above.

 ### Header and connector housing labeling configuration
-When lableing headers and connector housing, we go from left to right.
-The figures below show the correct orentation for labling the headers and connector housing.
+When labeling headers and connector housing, we go from left to right.
+The figures below show the correct orientation for labeling the headers and connector housing.

 ${\color{red}PHOTO}$